Atrial fibrillation or flutter

 - Prevent atrial fibrillation from coming back.
 These drugs work well in many people, but they can have serious side effects.
-Atrial fibrillation returns in many people even while taking these medicines.
+Atrial fibrillation returns in many people, even while they are taking these medicines.

-are medicines that are used to reduce the risk of developing a blood clot traveling in the body (such as a stroke).
+are medicines that are used to reduce the risk of developing a blood clot that travels in the body (and that can cause a stroke, for example).
 They include , (Coumadin), apixaban (Eliquis), rivaroxaban (Xarelto), and dabigatran (Pradaxa).

 These drugs increase the chance of bleeding, so not everyone can use them.
 Antiplatelet drugs such as

 or may also be prescribed.
-Your doctor will consider your age and other medical problems when deciding which drug is best.
+Your provider will consider your age and other medical problems when deciding which drugs are best.

 A procedure called